//

 Courses

 The Thames program is made up of both credit and non-credit courses.
-Thames students dive into a personalized, pre-college experience
+Thames students dive into a personalized, pre-college experience by following a course schedule that mirrors a college freshman schedule.
+Courses include:

 • Introduction to College Writing